miketamis/llrp-nodejs/README.md

-RFID-nodejs
+llrp-nodejs
 ==========

-Nodejs module to communicate with RFID reader through LLRP protocol.
+Nodejs module to read RFID tags by connecting to a RFID reader through LLRP protocol.

 ### Authors